vigji/cainjb/pages/page_19.md

 `I heard him muttering that it was appropriate the Human Comedy couldn’t possibly have gone on beyond to-day.`

 `I, rather surprisingly, liked music.
-Surprisingly, that is, to anyone who did not know that my people came from the same place as the McCrimmons, that famous race of hereditary music makers.`
+Surprisingly, that is, to anyone who did not know that my people came from the same place as the McCrimmons, that famous race of hereditary music makers.` Scotland

 `I was rather astonished to hear him saying something about someone who was by virtue first, then choice, a queen.`